 Only two ethnic groups have appeared during the household survey.
 As presented in the above table, out of 294 survey respondents 99.3 % are from Oromo ethnic group and only 0.7% are from Amhara ethnic group in the study are.

-Table 5: Distribution of respondents by religious affiliation
+Table 5: Distribution of respondents by religious affiliation responded that they are follower of other religion.

 Religious affiliation Frequency Percent

 Orthodox Christian 277 94.2

 Protestant Christian 9 3.1

 Other 8 2.7

 Total 294 100.0